AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 ----------------
-Idiom: NewType
+Idiom: Newtype
 ----------------

-//JBE
--  A :dfn:`newtype` is a tuple :rust:`struct` with a single field.
+-  A :dfn:`newtype` is a tuple :rust:`struct` with a single field

    -  Used to ensure type safety